Vector Smart Object

 He is the THREE-Time Wall Street Journal best-selling author of nine books on marketing, storytelling, trends and diversity that have been read or shared by over 1 million readers.

 As a “non-boring” keynote speaker, Rohit has been invited to speak in 32 countries and in sold-out venues across the country.
-He is the founder of the Non-Obvious Company, and teaches storytelling at Georgetown University.
+He is the founder of the Non-Obvious Company, and teaches speaking and persuasion at Georgetown University.
+Rohit is also the creator of one of the world’s largest book awards programs for business books, and writes a monthly column for Inc magazine about non-obvious ideas.

 On a personal note, he loves the Olympics, hates cauliflower, is a proud dad of two boys.